USA

 The Lodge at Gulf State Park isn’t any ordinary Hilton – it’s a special property with intensive green initiatives to help protect a fragile coastal environment.
 Plus, it’s right on the beach.
 The lack of development in its state park environment makes for a quiet and relaxing coastal getaway.

-The Lodge At Gulf State Park, A Hilton
+The Lodge at Gulf State Park, A Hilton Hotel

 Gulf Shores